Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Conclusion

-To the best of our knowledge, we propose the first approach for controlled multi-attribute text generation which (1) generates coherent sentences with multiple correct attributes sampling from a smooth latent space, (2) works within a lean and scalable architecture, and (3) improves downstream discriminative tasks by synthesizing additional labeled data.
+To the best of our knowledge, we propose the first framework for controlled natural language generation which (1) generates coherent sentences sampling from a smooth latent space, with multiple semantic and syntactic attributes; (2) works within a lean and scalable architecture, and (3) improves downstream tasks by synthesizing additional labeled data.

-In this paper we presented a scalable framework for natural language generation which allows for fine-grained control on multiple stylistic aspects.
-We generate sentences of high quality with a maximum sentence length of 20 tokens.
-While this restricted sentence length is still a limitation, it is longer than sentences presented in previous work (e.g., \newcite{hu2017toward}).
-Additionally, although we provide extensive evaluation analyses, it is still an open research question to define an appropriate evaluation metric for text generation.

-To sum up, our approach, which combines adversarial learning and back-translation, achieves state-of-the-art results with improved accuracy on sentiment, tense and person number attributes in automatic and human evaluations.
+To sum up, our CGA model, which combines a context-aware loss function with a cyclical word-dropout routine, achieves state-of-the-art results with improved accuracy on sentiment, verb tense and person number attributes in automatic and human evaluations.
 Moreover, our experiments show that our CGA model can be used effectively as a data augmentation framework to boost the performance of downstream classifiers.

+A thorough investigation of the quality of the attribute-invariant representation in terms of independence between the context and the attribute vector will provide further insights.
+Additionally, a benchmark study of the maximum possible length of the generated sentences and the number of controllable attributes will deepen our understanding of the capabilities and limitations of CGA.